thushjandan/p4-table-join/db_aggregate_example/Readme.md

 First we pump the table `R` with random numbers to the switch.
 The switch will store these tuples in a hash table using `extern register`.

 Then we set the `aggregate` flag in the packet header to retrieve the aggregation from a certain entityId.
+We will get the sum of the secondAttr & thirdAttr grouped by entityId.

 ### Example
 **Relation R**